 Table 1 reports summary statistics for the final sample.
 The financial variables are highly skewed, and consequently for the analyses in sections 5 and 6 we apply log transformations to the outcome variables of interest.
 There are two features of the data that are worth highlighting.
 First, a very large fraction of public charities have either no or very low liabilities.
-The median charity in our sample has a net assets to assets ratio of 0.99, implying that liabilities are only one percent of assets; the mean is 0.78.
-While only about 60% of the organizations in the sample earn program revenue - revenue earned through the provision of goods or services to clients - those that do engage in revenue-generating activities collect more revenue on average from their programs than from contributions.
-The median charity in the final sample collects 48% of their revenues from contributions.
-Second, approximately five percent of the charities in our analytic sample - and seven percent in the raw data - report liabilities in excess of assets, i.e. are balance sheet insolvent.7 The relatively large proportion of insolvent firms highlights that the insolvency threshold has different consequences for nonprofits than for for-profits.
+The median charity in our sample has a net assets to total assets ratio of 0.97, implying that liabilities are only three percent of assets; the mean is 0.74.
+While only about 63% of the organizations in the sample earn program revenue - revenue earned through the provision of goods or services to clients - those that do engage in revenue-generating activities collect more revenue on average from their programs than from contributions.
+The median charity in the final sample collects 52% of their revenues from contributions.
+Second, approximately six percent of the charities in our analytic sample - and seven percent in the raw data - report liabilities in excess of assets, i.e., are balance sheet insolvent.
+The relatively large proportion of insolvent firms highlights that nonprofits can continue to operate unimpeded with negative net assets.